joelyy-mcintyreks/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, based on measured performance data, and always balance optimization efforts with readability and simplicity."

 This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs.
 It's more crucial to ensure your code is correct, readable, and easily modifiable before focusing on making it faster.
 Only after profiling and identifying actual bottlenecks should you consider optimizing specific parts of your codebase.

+# 2024-02-05
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable code that can be easily understood and maintained by others.
+Don't prematurely optimize; instead, focus on making your code correct first and refactor for performance later.
+Always remember that debugging and maintaining someone else's complex code is often far more costly than crafting straightforward solutions from the start."

+In essence, today's reminder echoes the teachings of legendary computer scientist Donald Knuth, who said, "Programs are meant to be read by humans and only incidentally for computers to execute."
+This highlights the importance of clear thinking and effective communication through code in the realm of programming.